luislopez-dev/luislopez-dev/README.md

 <!--  🔭 I’m currently working on ... -->
 - 🌱 I’m currently learning Cloud computiong with Azure & AWS
 - 👯 I’m looking to collaborate on open source projects
-- 💬 Ask me about JavaScript / Node.js, Python & React.
+- 💬 Ask me about JavaScript / Node.js, PHP/Laravel & React.
 I am also familiar with Angular, Java & PHP
 - 📫 How to reach me: luis.dev.master@gmail.com
 - 😄 Fun fact: PHP is also an offcial coin